citrix/terraform-provider-citrix/docs/resources/policy_set.md

             ]
             ou_filters = [
                 {
-                    ou     = "{Path of the oranizational unit to be filtered}" enabled = true
+                    ou     = "{Path of the organizational unit to be filtered}" enabled = true
                     allowed = true
                 },